R.I.P I.C.E – A Global Perspective

 Solutions to these complex questions are being investigated but it’s important that today’s vehicles powered by the internal combustion engine are as efficient as possible.
 The Advanced Propulsion Centre continues to see exciting innovations in ICE technologies with funded programmes, supporting projects that will lower emissions.
 The ‘Low Carbon Automotive Propulsion Technologies’ report identifies the UK as a leader in engine technology development recognising the strength in UK design and manufacturing which sees us produce over 2.4m engines every year.
 If the internal combustion engine is still to play a prominent role in the future then the UK must ensure it develops technologies that can help reduce the amount of CO2 emitted from the internal combustion engine, whilst simultaneously developing technologies that can provide long term, sustainable solutions.

-Join us at the Royal Institute on the 14/11/2016 for the first debate of the Future of Technologies Series.
+Join us at the Royal Institute on the 14 November 2016 for the first debate of the Future of Technologies Series.
 Key industry figures and leading academics will come together for a lively debate on what the future holds at the “R.I.P I.C.E” event.
-For more information and to register, click here.